kazenine/via_ymdk-split75/README.md

 5. In QMK Msys, we build : qmk compile -kb wheatfield/split75 -km via

-After that, we will have this hex file for via "wheatfield_split75_via.hex" in qmk_firmware folder
+After that, we will have this hex file for via "wheatfield_split75_via.hex" in qmk_firmware folder Flash this file to board  thru QMK Toolbox

 6. Open VIA, in VIA setting, enable Show Design Tab